BobHerold/RobertHeroldportfolio/README.md

    3. Used https://tinyjpg.com/   to compress .jpg images down to smaller size for better more efficient loading of web site.

-   4. Am I Responsive web site for checking responsiveness on all screen sizes;
+   4. Am I Responsive web site for checking responsiveness on all Apple devices screen sizes;
    http://ami.responsivedesign.is/

    5. W3schools.com; for code used on e-mail form; constantly referred to this web site for examples, explanations, their Pixel to Em Converter, etc. https://www.w3schools.com/

+   6. Font Awesome for hamburg icon; https://fontawesome.com/

 ### Acknowledgements